It Lurks Below mixes David Brevik’s Diablo with Terraria’s sandbox

 Diablo creator David Brevik is finally ready to show off what he’s been working on for two years at his indie studio Graybeard Games.
 It Lurks Below is a sandbox game that takes its cue from Re-Logic’s Terraria in both gameplay and style.
 Two hundred players will have access to its closed beta from Friday to Monday evening, and Brevik plans to livestream himself playing the game at various times this weekend on his Twitch channel.

-Garybead hasn’t released much about It Lurks Below.
+Graybeard hasn’t released much about It Lurks Below.
 It mashes up gameplay from Terraria alongside Diablo mechanics.
 Screenshots feature a retro pixel art aesthetic with characters wielding guns, defending homesteads, and fighting monsters in gold-studded mines.

 Brevik created the iconic action role-playing game Diablo at his studio, Condor, which eventually became a part of Blizzard Entertainment and adopted the name Blizzard North.
 The game was hugely successful when it launched in 1996, selling over 2.5 million copies and popularizing the real-time action RPG genre.
 It eventually spawned two sequels — Diablo II and Diablo III, which has sold over 30 million copies in its lifetime.